Tree of Life Network (ToLNet)

 Members take responsibility for the members with whom they are affiliated, especially the individuals they have personally invited into the network.
 Referrals must have meaning.
 There must be trust in the web that underpins the tree, else it will not be viable.

-A network structure is the most flexible, perhaps the only, format that can achieve the necessary multifaceted platform that would be able to manifest and support a new system of governance.
+A network structure is the most flexible, perhaps the only, format that can achieve the necessary multilayered platform that would be able to manifest and support a new system of governance.

 This network differs from other networks in that it requires a commitment from the members.
 If we wish to enact a change in the world around us, we have to input energy into the structure that will enable and facilitate that transition.

 It is a fully connected, but ordered network – a tree – through which all the people are connected.
-Just as an organism in order to function properly, the network is all connected, though it passes through various pathways in order to reach other parts of the system.
+Just as an organism, in order to function properly utilises a set of fully-connected network, with local autonomy, though it passes through various connected pathways in order to reach other parts of the system.
 Thus we create cells, or affinity groups, that form the basis of this living tree.

 To explain more fully see the section on {decisions}

-If a project requires more consistent attention, a separate project sub-tree will be formed – a team – that will take responsibility.
-This team structure will be organised in the most effective, which might need to be, for instance, hierarchical.
+If a project requires more consistent attention, a separate project sub-tree will be formed – a workgroup – that will take responsibility.
+This team structure will be organised in the most effective manner, which might need to be, for instance, hierarchical.
 However, once that particular project is complete, the team will disband until it is needed again.
-It might be a the same or a different group of people that respond to the next occurrence.
-Leaders of such will be chosen, that is appointed by the very people they represent, including those they lead.
-Remember, the one's who are most affected will be those whose decisions will have the most weight.
-Each one’s reputation will be known – there are known ways to gauge interest and popularity – and thus the popular leaders will attract more people who are willing to work with them than leaders who do not treat their teams appropriately.
+It might be the the same or a different group of people that respond to the next occurrence.
+Leaders of such will be chosen, appointed by the very people they represent, including those they lead.
+Remember, the one’s who are most affected will be those whose decisions will have the most weight.
+Each one’s reputation will be known – there are known ways to gauge merit – and thus the more effective leaders will attract more people who are willing to work with them than leaders who do not treat their teams appropriately.
+Also, the most appropriate people for the job will be chosen.

 This is a vital, participatory network, a web that will connect everyone who is willing to support and actively engage in building the structures, especially of governance, that will support and benefit the greater proportion of the population.
 The more self-supporting, self-reliant, and self-sustaining the network, the more resilient it will be.